gnfrazier/gnfrazier.github.io/_posts/2018-1-18-fear-of-curly-braces.md

 It triggered what I can only explain as a 'Flight or Fight' response.
 Elevated heart rate, sweating, nervousness.
 While there were more than  2 { } in the snippet he sent, it was just a little JavaScript.

 I am sure _Timor Crispus Adstringit_ is not uncommon.
 Frequently "what's with all these curly braces?" is expressed on various podcasts I listen to.
 I feel the need to at least have a good understanding of JavaScript.
 How can I overcome this annoying condition?

+### Update 01/15/2019

+It is almost a year after the first publication date of this post.
+While written as a tongue-in-cheek commentary on non-whitespace delimited languages it is a fair assessment of how I felt at the time.

+With some irony, my attendance at Pycon 2018 cemented the fact that I needed to know some JavaScript to be relevant.
+So I started an on-line JavaScript course and found it fun and delightful.
+I'll post about that at some point.